Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Conclusions

 \section{Conclusions}

 We have presented a general method, based on denoising score-matching, for source separation, mixture generation, and accompaniment generation in the musical domain.
 Our approach utilizes a single neural network trained once, with tasks differentiated during inference.
 Moreover, we have defined a new sampling method for source separation.
 We quantitatively tested the model on source separation, obtaining results comparable to state-of-the-art regressor models.
-We qualitatively tested the model on total and partial generation, synthesizing plausible tracks.
+We qualitatively and quantitatively tested the model on total and partial generation.
 Our model's ability to handle both total and partial generation and source separation positions it as a significant step toward the development of general audio models.
 This flexibility paves the way for more advanced music composition tools, where users can easily control and manipulate individual sources within a mixture.